Safety lamp: Mueseler lamp

 The lamp is a modified Clanny designed by the Belgian Mathieu-Louis Mueseler.
 The flame is surrounded by a glass tube surmounted by a wire gauze-capped cylinder.
 Air enters from the side above the glass and flows down to the flame before rising to exit at the top of the lamp.
-So far this is just a Clanny, but in the Mueseler a metal chimney supported on an internal gauze shelf conducts the combustion products to the top of the lamp.
+So far this is just a Clanny, but there is an internal chimney separating the rising combustion products from the incoming air.
+The chimney is supported by a gauze shelf through which incoming air must pass, forming a second barrier to back-propagating flames.
 Some Mueseler lamps were fitted with a mechanism which locked the base of the lamp.
 Turning down the wick eventually released the base, but by then the flame was extinguished and therefore safe.

 The lamp was patented in 1840, and in 1864 the Belgian government made this type of lamp compulsory.

 In the presence of firedamp the explosive mixture is drawn through two gauzes (cylinder and shelf), burnt and then within the chimney are only burnt gases, not explosive mixture.
 Like a Clanny, and the Davy before it, it acts as an indicator of firedamp, burning more brightly in its presence.
 Later models had graduated shields by which the deputy could determine the concentration of firedamp from the heightening of the flame.
 Whilst the Clanny will continue to burn if laid on its side, potentially cracking the glass; the Mueseler will extinguish itself due to the stoppage of convection currents.
 The lamp is safe in currents up to 15 feet per second.